-Ok Ladies, I cannot tell you how many requests I have had to do a tutorial on these head ties.
+Ok Ladies, I cannot tell you how many requests I have had to do a tutorial on this fabric head tie.
 I have absolutely loved having these in my girls wardrobe over the last six months!
 You could easily whip out 3-4 in an hour!
 These add the cutest flare to any outfit and are just such a fun girly accessory for all ages!

 The first step is getting your fabric torn into strips.
 Some fabrics will tear beautifully while others won’t.
 Tearing is definitely easier, so test your fabric with a little cut and see if it will tear.
 If not just use a rotary cutter and mat.
 Cut or tear your strips to the following size depending on what age it is being made for.